 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 If you are looking for a veterinarian in Eldridge or the Quad Cities of Iowa, then you have picked the perfect site to find a veterinarian.
-Our friendly staff treat dogs, cats and horses like the family members they are.
+Our friendly staff treat dogs and cats like the family members they are.
 Your pet's health and well being is very important to us and we will take every step to give your pet the best possible care.